 - Two-Factor Authentication (2FA): If any of your customers find that their accounts — with stored payment methods — have been taken over and orders placed without their consent, they’ll file chargebacks.
 Requiring customers to enable two-factor authentication (2FA) for account logins can help prevent fraudsters from taking over customer accounts and placing unauthorized orders.
 You can implement 2FA on your website using technology like 3D Secure (3DS).

 - Address Verification Service (AVS): An address verification check is another way to validate credit card information, helping to detect suspicious payment transactions.
-An address verification service (AVS) looks at the billing address entered by the user, making sure it matches the address on file with the issuer of the credit card.
-AVS checks are not supported by all credit card companies and are not available for all countries though.
+An address verification service (AVS) looks at the billing address entered by the user, ensuring it matches the address on file with the credit card issuer.
+AVS checks are not supported by all credit card companies and are not available for all countries.

 3) Purchase Chargeback Protection